Shareholder urges Smithfield Foods to consider split

-(Reuters) - Continental Grain Co, one of the biggest shareholders of Smithfield Foods Inc SFD.N, has sent a letter to the board urging it to consider splitting the leading U.S. hog producer into three units.
+March 7 (Reuters) - Continental Grain Co, one of the biggest shareholders of Smithfield Foods Inc, has sent a letter to the board urging it to consider splitting the leading U.S. hog producer into three units.

 In a letter filed with the U.S. Securities and Exchange Commission on Thursday, Continental Grain also said Smithfield should consider initiating a regular cash dividend.